 - Preheat the oven to 325ºF.
 Grease a 9X5 inch loaf pan with nonstick cooking spray and set aside.

-- In a large mixing bowl, beat together the peanut butter, butter, sugar, brown sugar, and oil until very light and smooth, about 2 minutes.¾ cup creamy peanut butter,⅓ cup unsalted butter,⅓ cup granulated sugar,⅓ cup packed light brown sugar,2 tablespoons canola or vegetable oil
+- In a large mixing bowl, beat together the peanut butter, butter, sugar, brown sugar, and oil until very light and smooth, about 2 minutes.¾ cup creamy peanut butter, ⅓ cup unsalted butter, ⅓ cup granulated sugar, ⅓ cup packed light brown sugar, 2 tablespoons oil

 - Evenly spread the thick batter into the prepared loaf pan.
 If desired, sprinkle ¼ cup additional chocolate chips on top.
-Bake for 1 hour and 8-12 minutes.
+TIP: To help build out the structure and prevent sinking, let the batter rest in the pan for 10 minutes before baking.
+Bake for 1 hour to 1 hour 8-10minutes.
 See recipe notes for "How to Tell When Bread is Done."

 How to Tell When Bread is Done